amigavision/amigavision.github.io/best.md

 ## TheA500 Mini *&* TheA1200

-TheA500 Mini is an inexpensive, turn-key emulation box, but it is fundamentally limited by its hardware and software design.
+[TheA500 Mini] is an inexpensive, turn-key emulation box, but it is fundamentally limited by its hardware and software design.

 It lacks the performance, timing accuracy, and output resolution[^10] for proper scaling required for serious Amiga use, particularly for demo scene productions and timing-sensitive games.
 As a result, it does not meet the accuracy, timing, and output requirements required for this comparison, and is therefore omitted from the table.

 At the typical asking price, both MiSTer and Raspberry Pi–based solutions outperform it decisively in accuracy, latency, and flexibility.

-As for TheA1200, no meaningful technical specifications have been published at the time of writing, so it is not possible to evaluate it yet.
+As for [TheA1200], no meaningful technical specifications have been published at the time of writing, so it is not possible to evaluate it yet.
 It is unlikely to outperform a Raspberry Pi 5 based on what is known at this point, but we will update this document when actual specifications are revealed.

 ## A600GS *&* A1200NG *&* A4000NG

-These systems are modern Amiga-branded appliances built around software emulation rather than hardware recreation.
+[A600GS] *&* [A1200NG] are modern Amiga-branded appliances built around software emulation rather than hardware recreation.

 All three use UAE-derived emulation running on ARM or x86 hardware, wrapped in a custom Linux environment.
 While they offer a convenient turn-key experience and a nostalgic physical presentation, they do not provide cycle-accurate OCS/ECS/AGA behavior, or deterministic raster timing.

 As with PC- and Raspberry Pi–based emulation, timing-sensitive games and a significant portion of the demo scene exhibit incorrect behavior, [tearing]/[judder] — it boots in 60hz by default, but most Amiga games are 50hz, which you have to manually select — unstable raster effects, audio jitter, and inconsistent scrolling.
 Input and output latency are materially higher and less consistent than on FPGA-based platforms.

-A4000NG has been announced, but is also less powerful than a Raspberry Pi 5, and is unlikely to change anything regarding this.
+[A4000NG] has been announced, but is also less powerful than a Raspberry Pi 5, and is unlikely to change anything regarding this.

 From a technical perspective, these systems are best understood as preconfigured emulation boxes rather than authentic Amiga implementations.
 They offer no meaningful accuracy or latency advantages over a well-configured Raspberry Pi 5, while costing substantially more and offering less flexibility.